ms-emily/calculator-app/README.md

 I hope that you will read first this manual before doing something.

-# Cloning A Repo
+## Get Starting with Repo

+### Installation

-Clone this repo by using this command:
+1. Clone this repo via https by using this command:

 ```shell
 git clone https://github.com/ms-emily/calculator-app.git
 ```

-Or, you can use SSH:
+Or, you can clone it via SSH:

 ```shell
 git clone git@github.com:ms-emily/calculator-app.git
 ```

-Enjoy!
+### Coming Soon...